 It provides for payment by NSFAS of the amount of the loan or bursary “to the designated higher education institution”, rather than to the applicant.
 It also allows NSFAS to enter into what is in effect an agency agreement with higher education institutions (HEIs) or further education and training (FET) colleges, in terms of which they are authorized to:

-- Administer loans and bursaries granted to students of the institution.
+- Administer bursaries granted to students of the institution.

 - Receive loan and bursary applications from students.

-- Consider and assess the applications in light of the criteria for the granting of loans and bursaries determined by NSFAS.
+- Consider and assess the applications in light of the criteria for the granting of bursaries determined by NSFAS.

-- Grant loans and bursaries if the criteria are met after ascertaining that funds are available.
+- Grant bursaries if the criteria are met after ascertaining that funds are available.

 - Enter into a written agreement with a borrower or bursar in accordance with the provisions of the Act and on the terms and conditions determined by NSFAS.